godzie44/yii2-image-upload-helper-behavior/README.md

              [
                 'class' => \godzie44\yii\behaviors\image\ImageBehavior::className(),

-                'imageAttr' => 'avatar', //attribute in model, instace of FileUploaded
+                'imageAttr' => 'avatar', //attribute in model, instance of FileUploaded

                 'images' => [ // array of images that we whant to save 'default' => ['default' => []],